Tori Morgan: IVF and motherhood

-Departure
+Departure and brief return

 In September 2021, it was confirmed McNamee would be leaving Home and Away that month, along with Ditch Davey who plays Tori's love interest Christian Green.
 McNamee told Kylie Walters of Who that she felt "'at peace' with her decision" to leave the serial after five years.
 She explained "I'm not someone who looks backwards.
 I'm a real believer in everything has its season and leaving the show felt like the end of a season to me.
 I feel hugely grateful for the amazing time I've had on the show."
 She also admitted that she would miss "the banter" between cast and crew, as well as Stewart, who she had shared a lot of scenes with.
 McNamee said it was a gift to play Tori because she was focused on her career, had lost her parents, and had chosen to have a baby on her own.
 She also said that it was "a challenge to play this complicated woman every day but I loved it, too."
 McNamee did not think she would have stayed for as long as she did if Tori had spent most of her scenes in The Diner discussing boyfriends.
 On-screen, Tori and Christian leave the Bay for London shortly after they marry.
 Of the plot, McNamee commented "Who doesn't love a wedding storyline?
 It's the perfect send-off for my character.
 I was definitely holding a few real tears back on the day."

+In November 2023, Joshua Haigh of news.com.au reported that McNamee would be reprising her role after she was spotted with other cast members at the show's outdoor filming location.
+Haigh reported that a viewer spoke with McNamee, who confirmed her character was back for a couple of weeks.
+Haigh believed she would be returning for Leah and Justin's wedding in 2024.
+In March 2024, the character's return was confirmed via a promotional trailer for Leah and Justin's wedding.